EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/Business_Requirement_Specification.md

 - **BR-S04: Technology Stack:** The system will use a self-hosted n8n.io instance, a Postgres SQL database, and Google Workspace.
 - **BR-S05: Version Control:** All project artifacts must be stored and version-controlled in a central GitHub repository.
 - **BR-S06: Secure Google Workspace Integration:** The system must interact with Google Workspace services securely via a dedicated Google Service Account.
-- **BR-S07: Comprehensive Documentation:** The project must maintain a structured, multi-page GitHub Wiki to serve as an "Operator's Manual," and a central `REFERENCES.md` file.
+- **BR-S07: Comprehensive Documentation:** The system must maintain a structured, multi-page GitHub Wiki to serve as an "Operator's Manual," and a central `REFERENCES.md` file.
 - **BR-S08: Hosting Portability:** The system architecture must be designed to be portable across different hosting providers.
 - **BR-S09: Future CI/CD Exploration:** The possibility of automating workflow deployments from GitHub shall be considered in the architectural design.